mrm-xiefan/vue-sample/README.md

-# a sample of vue.js project.
+# a sample project with vue.js frontend and node.js backend.

 frontend use jquery, adminlte(not vue-adminlte), vue-router(to make SPA). with out vuex.(i don't like flux.)

-jquery works not so satisfy on vue.js. but if you do understand vue.js, you can make both of them perfect.

-backend use node.js, express. and there is a rest api sample.
+backend use node.js, express. and there is a rest api example.

 # installation